NielsLiisberg/IceBreak-Samples/README.md

 ```

 Now back you ACS:

 1) Click SSH Terminal in ACS

-Now you can open the ssh terminal in ACS
-and you can do ssh ( or you can use call qp2term)
+(or you can use call qp2term – but I suggest that you get use to ssh)

 From the ssh / shell prompt:
 ```